bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/w/WirePairType_3VzXtlphv2zPqieA4Gh1SM/Documentation.md

-Indicate the type of wire pair, i.e., twisted, untwisted or coaxial pair.
+Indicates the type of wire pair, i.e., twisted, untwisted or coaxial pair.